awolverp/cachebox/README.md

               The callback arguments are: event number (see `EVENT_MISS` or `EVENT_HIT` variables), key, and then result.

 - `copy_level`: The wrapped function always copies the result of your function and then returns it.
-                This parameter specifies that the wrapped function has to copy which type of results.
+                This parameter specifies how the result is copied before returning it.
                 `0` means "never copy", `1` means "only copy `dict`, `list`, and `set` results" and `2` means "always copy the results".
+Defaults to 1.

 <details>
 <summary><b>Examples</b></summary>